pmem/pmdk/doc/libpmem2/pmem2_vm_reservation_map_find.3.md

 # DESCRIPTION #
 Mappings are inserted to the virtual memory reservation in the order of their virtual address space location.
-First mapping represents the earliest mapping in the virtual addres space contained in a reservation, whereas the last mapping represents the last one.
+First mapping represents the earliest mapping in the virtual address space contained in a reservation, whereas the last mapping represents the last one.

 The **pmem2_vm_reservation_map_find**() function searches for the earliest mapping, stored in the virtual memory reservation, intersecting with the interval defined by